Harsha2102-code/Harsha2102-code/README.md

 ### Hi there 👋

 Hi, This is Harsha Sravani ,Currently pursuing 4th CS undergraduation.
-Have great interest in Machine learning, Problem solving.I'm currently improving myself in competative coding. 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
+Have great interest in Machine learning, Problem solving.
+I'm currently improving myself in competative coding.

 <!--
 **Harsha2102-code/Harsha2102-code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.